twilio-professional-services/flex-conversations-transfer/README.md

+# Notice - Legacy Code

+**This plugin is no longer maintained and has been migrated to the [Flex Plugin Library](https://www.twilio.com/docs/flex/developer/plugins/plugin-library) where it is available as an out-of-box feature.
+The plugin is also available as part of the customizable [Flex Project Template](https://github.com/twilio-professional-services/flex-project-template), where it is an optional feature.**

 # Flex Conversations Chat Transfer

 This Plugin is a POC/Sample code of an implementation of cold transfer of [Flex Conversations](https://www.twilio.com/docs/flex/conversations) to an agent or TaskRouter queue.